public-transport/db-hafas/docs/routes.md

 		express:    true,
 		regional:   true
 	},
 	bahncard: 	    0
 }
 ```

 ## Bahncards

-For Bahncard and other timed Tickets see: https://gist.github.com/juliuste/202bb04f450a79f8fa12a2ec3abcd72d
+For *Bahncard* and other loyalty cards see: https://gist.github.com/juliuste/202bb04f450a79f8fa12a2ec3abcd72d

 ## Response